kiarakf/kiarakf.github.io/essays/EY Basics Technical Essay.md

 For the next WOD I plan on waiting until it is assigned and learn the things in class before attempting to do it at home.
 I think this will allow me to do it without using the screen cast at all and see how much I am “digesting” from class.

+INVOICE 2

+This WOD was a continuation of Invoice 1.
+For this assignment, we needed to add another aspect to our sales receipt.
+Based on the subtotal of the items in the receipt, the consumer will also have an additional shipping charge.
+In order to create this shipping charge, we needed to add an if and if else condition.
+A link to the assignment information is here.

+Honestly, I struggled in the beginning of attempting this WOD.
+I understood the Lab 8 that was done I class, but when I got to the Invoice, I questioned the correct steps to take.
+The part of the Invoice 2 that confused me was when I had to input the final else condition.
+I did not know that I had to create a new var’s name to make the shipping answer subtotal multiplied by 5%.
+The next aspect of the WOD that slowed me down was realizing that I had to move the var total after the var shipping.
+Once I moved it down then it was showing correctly.

+I think the lab 8 that we did in class was a lot of preparation for this WOD.
+However, I do think that I had a lot of questions that I maybe shouldn’t have had.
+I am not sure why I had a hard time adding the second else condition.
+After I put it in with help from a classmate, it all made sense, like a lot things that we do in class and the screencasts.
+That is why I am getting a little nervous about the things we are learning in this class.
+I do understand it after I am told what to do and why to do it… but it seems that other people in class already know “off-the-bat” what to do without needing help.
+Is that just me?
+Is that normal?